volverjs/query-vue/README.md

 })
 ```

-Parameters can be reactive, `data` will be automatically updated on parameters change with `autoExecute` option:
+The parameters map can be reactive, `data` will be automatically updated on parameters change with `autoExecute` option:

 ```ts
 const parameters = ref({